A new commons in Trekroner

 Photo: Cai Ulrich von Platen

-The new commons is organized as home track for a local BMX–association, but also as a point of departure for a free running path around the entity of the lake area, a place for bird watching, for social gatherings around the fire, flee markets, hang out parties, music evenings, exercise field for elderly and playground for small children etc. etc.
+The new commons was organized as home track for a local BMX–association, but also as a point of departure for a free running path around the entity of the lake area, a place for bird watching, for social gatherings around the fire, for flee markets, hang out parties, music evenings, exercise field for elderly and playground for small children etc. etc.

-Making Trekroner new commons in collaboration with the locals, made me aware of how rarely the experiences and the ownership brought in by new residents into a new urban area – is at all considered important in planning.
+Making Trekroner New Commons in collaboration with the locals, made me aware of how rarely the experiences and the ownership brought in by new residents into a new urban area – at all is considered important in planning.

 But if time and space was reserved from the start of an urban development, if the aim was not to entirely define and finish all aspects and all areas of the new urban area – the skills of the new residents in the planning of their area perhaps could elaborate quite different forms of public space.
 Thereby giving to a new urban area, what contemporary planning not seems to be able to produce – a true sense of place.